1. Check deadlines

 After enrolling in Studielink, you will automatically receive an email with a link to your MyInfo UvA application form.
 To log in to MyInfo you need your UvAnetID.
 Please fill out the application form, upload the required documents and submit your MyInfo application form before the application deadline.

 Please make sure that in Studielink (step 3) you have selected Holocaust and Genocide Studies as the track you intend to follow, and it is the selected track in your MyInfo application.
-Applications for selective programmes that have been selected as a second track will not be processed.
-You can however select a non-selective track of the Master's in History as second track.
+Because this is a selective Master's programme with an earlier deadline, only applications where the programme is indicated as the first choice will be processed.
+You can select a non-selective track of the Master's in History as your second choice.

 All applicants holding a nationality outside the EU/EEA are required to pay an application fee of €100 per Studielink enrolment before submitting your MyInfo application form.
 You will find payment instructions on your application form.